-The research group Science Communication and Society has been physically within the Institute of Biology (IBL) since 2012 and will become a formal part of the institute in 2018.
+The research group Science Communication and Society has been physically within the Institute of Biology (IBL) since 2012 and has become a formal part of the institute in 2018.
 The mission of this group is understanding how science communication works to improve the interaction between science and society.

 Our research themes are:

 Our master specialisation is open to students of the entire science faculty and biomedical sciences.
 The majority of our students comes from a biological background and being within IBL offers them great opportunities for internships and research projects.